chinootes/cs/notes/paradigm.oo.components.modifiers.static.overriding.md

 ---

-You can't override a [[paradigm.oo.components.types.static.method]].
+You can't override a [[paradigm.oo.components.modifiers.static.method]].

 ```java
 //Can't do this -> Compile time error